edemagbenyo/calculator/README.md

 ![GitHub forks](https://img.shields.io/github/forks/edemagbenyo/calculator?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/edemagbenyo?style=social)

-A calculator app
+A simple calculator application.
+It can be used to perform basic calculation operation such as addition, substraction, multiplication and division.
+The application is built with react and uses redux to manage the state.

+Live version is available [here](https://smartcalculateur.herokuapp.com/)

+To report a bug or request a feature use this [link](https://github.com/edemagbenyo/calculator/issues)

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
-* You have installed the latest version of `nodejs`
+* You have installed the latest version of `Node.js`
 * You have a `<Windows/Linux/Mac>` machine.

 ## Installing and running calculator app